-The Cooktown Discovery Festival is a major event on the regional calendar – attracting locals from throughout the Cape to join with visitors from the broader region to join together and celebrate Cooktown’s history and heritage.
+The Cooktown Discovery Festival is a major event on the regional calendar – attracting locals from around Cape York to join with visitors from the broader region and global market to come together and celebrate Cooktown’s history and heritage.

 The Cooktown Discovery Festival is presented by Cook Shire Council, in conjunction with the Discovery Festival committee and is delivered with support from Tourism and Events Queensland.

 Cooktown is where Lt James Cook found safe haven in 1770 to repair his ship, the “HM Bark Endeavour”, and where the First Reconciliation took place between Europeans and the Guugu Yimithirr people.
 It is also significant to mention that Sydney Parkinson recorded a list of Guugu Yimithirr words, the first official recording of indigenous language.
 An altercation between Bama (Indigenous) and Wangaar (White people) over the capture of turtles was followed by the first recorded act of reconciliation in Australia.
 Cook recorded in his journal ‘we followed them for near half a mile and then sat down and call’d to them and they stopped also; after some unintelligible conversation had passed they lay down their darts and came to us in a very friendly manner; we now returned the darts we had taken from them ‘which reconciled everything’.

 At Endeavour River, 325 species of plants were collected, only a small fraction of them previously known.
 In seven weeks at an unfavorable time of the year (the dry season), Banks and his team managed to collect over half of the species (55%) known to the area today.
 It was during their time here that they sighted a strange animal which Banks described as resembling a gerbil but much larger.
 That was the first sighting of the Kangaroo during Cook’s voyage, named after the Guugu Yimithirr word for the animal ‘gunguuru.’